strigo/strigo-rest-docs/content/intro.md

 Each response, (except for `/health`) contains at the very least one high-level key (`result`) and two optional ones (`data` and `error`).

 <aside class="notice">
-Successful `DELETE` requests do not return a structured response, and instead return a 204 status code.
+Successful `DELETE` requests do not return a structured response, and instead return a 204 (No Content) status code.
 </aside>

 ### The `result` Key